Can I Eat Expired Opened Canned Ravioli in Sauce?

 How long after opening can I eat Opened Canned Ravioli in Sauce?

 Opened Canned Ravioli in Sauce can be safely consumed within 4 days of opening if stored in the fridge.
-Beyond this period, it's best to discard it to prevent foodborne illness.
+Beyond this period, it's best to discard it to reduce the risk of foodborne illness.

 Can I eat Opened Canned Ravioli in Sauce that has been at room temperature for 2 hours?